chilammps/Ovito/doc/python/introduction/examples.rst

 Computing Voronoi indices
 ----------------------------------

-This example demonstrates the use of the Voronoi analysis modifier.
+This script demonstrates the use of the Voronoi analysis modifier.
-The script calculates the distribution of Voronoi polyhedra in a glass.
+The script calculates the distribution of Voronoi coordination polyhedra in an amorphous structure.

 A Voronoi polyhedron is expressed in terms of the Schlaefli notation, which is a vector of indices (n\ :sub:`1`, n\ :sub:`2`, n\ :sub:`3`, n\ :sub:`4`, n\ :sub:`5`, n\ :sub:`6`, ...),